 “My end-to-end challenge aims to give the charity an injection of investment so they can expand their scooter fleet and provide independence to even more event and festival goers."

-Mark will be supported by his family in a motorhome who will meet him at the end of each daily stage so that he can prepare for the next 100 miles.
-Leaving Land's End at 8am on day one, Mark's itinerary will include: Churchtown, Dulverton, Berkeley, Bridgnorth, Bury, Kings Meaburn, Abingdon, Strathyre, Aviemore, Lairg and concluding at John O'Groats.
+Mark is being supported by his family in a motorhome and are meeting him at the end of each daily stage so that he can prepare for the next 100 miles.
+Having left Land's End at 8am on day one, Mark's itinerary includes: Churchtown, Dulverton, Berkeley, Bridgnorth, Bury, Kings Meaburn, Abingdon, Strathyre, Aviemore, Lairg and concluding at John O'Groats.

 Donations can be placed at: https://www.justgiving.com/campaigns/charity/event-mobility/landsendcycle2018